mattevs24/reyna/README.md

 This package was developed by mattevs24 during a PhD programme funded by the French Alternative Energies and Atomic Energy Commission.
 A Special thanks to the support of Ansar Calloo, Fraçois Madiot throughout the PhD so far.
 A further thank you to my interal supervisors Tristan Pryer and Luca Zanetti for their role in this project too and useful feedback on usability and support.
-Finally, a thank you to my partner Reyna who puts up with all this nonsense!
+Finally, a thank you to Reyna who puts up with all this nonsense!

 ## Upcoming Updates

 There are many features that remain to add to this code!
 We hope to add support for the following features

-- Mixed-type problems: support for multiple types of PDE on the same domain.
+- Mixed boundary conditions: support for multiple types of boundary conditions on the same domain.
-- Full readthedocs documentation to support the further developement and use of this package.